ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 squeue -u <username>
 ```

+There are any number of ways to cancel jobs.
+You can by job name with `-n`, partition name `-p`, account `-A` and can use regular expressions to cancel a list of jobs.
+Be careful how you cancel!

 ### Space Issues

 Each group only has so much space on the cluster.
-Memory can be bought but it is good practice to always compress and delete files as we run analyses.
-That way, we won't have an extra terrabyte of unnecessary sequence data files hanging around.
+Memory can be bought but it is good practice to always compress and delete files as you run analyses.
+That way, there won't be an extra terrabyte of unnecessary sequence data files hanging around.

-* space left for group
+To check the amount of space you have left as a group use:
 ```
 df -h | grep <username>
 ```

-* how much space you are taking up
+It is also useful to know how much space you are taking up:
 ```
 du -d 0 -h
 ```

+As in all computational steps, there are a number of different ways to go about compressing files.
+* `gzip`
+   * pros: fastest compression & decompression, small memory footprint
+   * cons: compressed files are not as small
+* `bz2`
+   * pros: middle sized compression ratio
+   * cons: slower than both gzip and lzma
+* `lzma`
+   * pros: smallest compressed files, decompression speed similar to gzip
+   * cons: memory intensive to compress, not found on all systems (but on the farm!)

 ### Nodes vs CPUs vs tasks

-* **Node**: A physical box that connects memory systems with extension cards and CPU cores.
-(On Barbera you can only request **one** node or else your job will fail)
+* **Node**: A physical box that connects memory systems with extension cards and _CPU cores_.
 * **CPU Core**: An independent computing unit that can access a certain number of _CPU threads_ with all the threads having independent input streams but sharing the core's total memory.
-* **tasks**: This is
+* **tasks**: Most bioinformatics software use tasks.
+A task is an object that represents work that needs to be done.

 The `-c` flag will adjust the number of CPUs per process.
 Alter this if the job is multithreaded and requires more than one CPU per task to perform optimally.
 If this option is specified without the -n flag, then as many tasks will be allocated to per node as possible.
 The `-n` flag will determine the number of tasks to run.
 The default Slurm setting is one task per node but is adjusted when using -c.